roybailey/neo4k/README.md

 This is so all the capabilities can be tested against both embedded and bolt instances.

 * An instance of Neo4j Graph Database (check for compatible version used in project)
-* The Neo4j Graph Database to be available on port `7987` (open `neo4j.properties` or 'Manage' > 'Settings')
+* The Neo4j Graph Database to be available on port `7987` (open `conf/neo4j.conf` or 'Manage' > 'Settings' in your Neo4j Desktop project)
 * The h2 database jar installed in the plugins folder
+* The setting to restrict import folder access should be commented out

 > Warning : Database will be cleared with every test, hence the project does not use the default port